 It felt larger.

 Part of that was tactical.
-Torres’ move to the back gave Westfield both defensive stability and a clearer first pass out.
-Duraisamy’s presence in midfield added balance.
-And as the game wore on, Westfield’s structure looked increasingly settled, while Oakton never quite found rhythm—helped in part by injuries, including Tutu’s departure.
+Torres’ presence at the back gave Westfield both defensive stability and a cleaner first pass forward.
+Duraisamy added balance in midfield.
+As the game wore on, Westfield’s structure looked increasingly settled, while Oakton never quite found rhythm—disrupted in part by injuries, including Tutu’s departure.

 But part of it was something less tangible.

-There is form over a season.
+There is form built over a season.
 And then there is form within a matchup.

-Oakton entered with control of the district within reach.
-Instead, Westfield once again proved a difficult problem to solve—organized, patient, and sharp at the right moment in the season.
+Oakton entered with control of the district firmly within reach.
+Instead, Westfield once again proved a difficult problem to solve—organized, patient, and sharp at precisely the right moment.

-And if history is any guide, that may matter more than the table suggests.
+And if history is any guide, that often matters more than the table suggests.